Coslly/Coslly/README.md

 ## Hi there 👋 I'm Coslly 😄

 I am a Chinese student currently studying in South Korea.

-I will occasionally post things I am interested in or have made on Github.
+I occasionally post things I am interested in or have created on GitHub.

-About languages, I can speak three: Chinese(MT),Korean,English
+As for languages, I can speak three: Chinese, Korean, and English.